opentelekomcloud/docs/obs/user-guide/accessing-an-object-using-its-object-url.md

 ## Prerequisites<a name="s4ecf44968672497286abe0738d6b2171"></a>

 An anonymous user has been assigned with the permission to read the specified object.
-For details, see  [Configuring Object ACL](configuring-object-acl.md).
+For details, see  [Configuring an Object ACL](configuring-an-object-acl.md).

 ## Procedure<a name="sd8bcdd98f0554dc48154e4f9625aa3c7"></a>